The Simpsons: Bart's House of Weirdness: Reception

 A screenshot of the basement level.
 The bottom display shows, amongst other things, Bart's lives, health, and weapons.
 It also shows the level's objective; in this case, it is to find a key.
 The graphics of the game have been praised by critics as being "sharp and colorful" and "pretty lush", and the sprites have been described as "big [and] beautiful".

 The game was reviewed in 1992 in issue 179 of Dragon magazine by Hartley, Patricia, and Kirk Lesser in the column "The Role of Computers".
 The reviewers gave the game five out of five stars, and commented that "Without a doubt, Bart's House of Weirdness is one of the best arcade games we’ve played.
 It also happens to be one of Konami’s best products!"
 They added that "With superb Roland sound (the TV show theme and opening animations are quite good) and smooth animation, our only wish is that Konami would consider releasing this fine arcade delight with full VGA support sometime in the future.
 If you like Bart and really enjoy arcade games, you have to get this one."
 William Burrill of Toronto Star commented that "the graphics in House of Weirdness are sharp and colorful, and look much like the television show.
 Music from the real show is also included, along with digitized samples of Bart's rather whining voice."
 Computer Gaming World liked the graphics' resemblance to the TV show, and concluded that "House of Weirdness stands up as well as any 'Super-Maroid' arcade game".

-In 2009, eighteen years after Bart's House of Weirdness was released, 1UP.com editor Bob Mackey reviewed the game in 1UP's official Retro Gaming Blog.
+In 2009, eighteen years after Bart's House of Weirdness was released, 1UP.com editor Bob Mackey reviewed the game in 1UPs official Retro Gaming Blog.
 He praised the game for its graphics, but was critical of the gameplay.
 Mackey wrote that "the graphics are far more impressive than any other Simpsons title at the time, outside of the arcade brawler.
 In fact, the graphics alone were responsible for my childlike [...] excitement over House of Weirdness; [...] they're pretty lush — even if they're not entirely faithful to the show.
 Bart's PC translation might be just a little off-model, but it's a gigantic leap over his duck-like visage seen on the NES."
 He added, however, that the game "is completely unintuitive, your goals aren't made clear, it's never certain if you're doing the right thing, and you're often locked into screens with no apparent way out but death."
 Mackey also criticized the levels' structure that "seems more randomly [sic]generated than anything" and the fact that the "big, beautiful" sprites sometimes do not move well.